 Apart from filming TV shows and documentaries, Ben often provides analysis for photos and videos for the Huffington Post Weird News column.
 Breaking-down captured media of alleged Bigfoot, UFO, and ghost events, Ben provides his expert opinion on some of the most viral stories in the current press.
 He often presents his research and findings at dozens of conferences across the globe.

-Between filming and traveling to events across the world, Ben also films as a commercial drone pilot and teaches advanced firearms courses as an instructor.
-He owns a retail night vision and thermal camera business called Night Vision Ops.
+Between filming and traveling to events across the world, Ben also films as a commercial drone pilot and teaches advanced firearms, active shooter response, and CPR courses as an instructor.
+He owns a retail night vision and thermal camera business called Night Vision Ops and another company that sells bulletproof backpacks and other safety equipment.
 In his free time, he attempts to surf, enjoys basketball, rock climbing, SCUBA diving, and flying small planes.
 He also believes firmly in the importance of volunteerism, especially when it comes to disaster preparedness.
 He serves on his community’s FEMA sponsored CERT team and was formerly active with a Disaster Action Team for the American Red Cross.
 Currently, he is also the Chief of Media and Entertainment for PrepperCon, the largest disaster preparedness/survival consumer expo in the country.